Back to Southampton

 After running, I headed down to the swimming pool.
-The warm up has changed to 200m crawl, 100m kick, 200m crawl, then 100m pull.
+The warm-up has changed to 200m crawl, 100m kick, 200m crawl, then 100m pull.
 I did the first 500m before Coach Peter told us to stop.
-I was a little disappointed as pull is one of my favourite drills.
+Pull is one of my favourite drills, so I was a little disappointed.
 I also had a little go at swimming underwater, and managed 17 strokes before I bumped into someone else’s feet!

-The drills included swimming on our sides to work on body position and a new drill called the Popov drill, which is described here: http://www.triradar.com/training-advice/improve-body-roll/
+The drills included swimming on our sides to work on body position and a new drill called the Popov drill.

 I found it really difficult as I couldn’t work out when to breathe.
 Then we moved onto the main part of the session: 8x100m.
 We had to do 1 length easy, 2 lengths medium and 1 length fast.
 Coach Peter timed me on a fast length and told me that I had recorded the fastest time on a length: 24 seconds!
 I was really surprised.
 He also gave me his usual ‘praise’: “If only you could swim without breathing, you’d be really good!”

 Becoming a GOTRIbal Ambassador

 Finally, I found out that I have been selected as a GOTRIbal Ambassador.
 I don’t think this will conflict with anything else that I am doing.
 Essentially, it is working with other women who are looking for support, connections and a network to help them lead healthy, active and adventurous lifestyles.